Tartan-AUV/tauv-mono/README.md

 catkin build # (This is what "make" calls) tauvmake # (If you sourced aliases.sh)
 ```
+If the above `make` or `catkin build` commands fail, try toubleshooting using these answers: https://github.com/catkin/catkin_tools/issues/525

 ## The Setup Script
 You need to `source devel/setup.zsh` every time you build and every time you open a terminal.
 This is annoying.
 Consider adding: